 In this section

-We don’t yet know what the precise impact of a no deal Brexit will be on Wales – on the people living in Wales, on businesses operating in Wales and on the public services we all rely on.
+We don’t yet know what the impact will be on Wales if we leave the EU without a deal – on the people living in Wales, on businesses operating in Wales and on the public services we all rely on.

 But we do know that the likely impact of a disorderly exit from the EU would be of a scale that could result in some potentially-significant disruption to aspects of day-to-day life.